 The scriptures lay out a history of celebration in the midst of national trauma.
 The Passover celebration took place in the wake of a dozen plagues.
 Both Moses and Miriam led the Israelites in song and dance after crossing the Red Sea.
-Even the song sung at contemporary Passover Seders, Dayenu (translated “it would have been enough”), is a litany of God’s faithfulness in light of unspeakable tragedy.
+Even the song was sung at contemporary Passover Seders, Dayenu (translated “it would have been enough”), is a litany of God’s faithfulness in light of an unspeakable tragedy.

-In this article I am going to share the three steps to celebrate your first Sunday back even as COVID-19 continues to spread.
+In this article, I am going to share the three steps to celebrate your first Sunday back even as COVID-19 continues to spread.
 Just as importantly, I’m going to share a bonus step with you about how to not waste a good crisis.

-On your first Sunday back, celebration is highly appropriate.
+On your first Sunday back, a celebration is highly appropriate.
 But when you celebrate, make sure that you don’t focus on God’s faithfulness to the exclusion of your own.
 God’s faithfulness means nothing if you don’t join in the dance with God.
 Likewise, your readiness means nothing if you have missed God’s cues.
 Celebrate your wins as a mutual partnership with the Divine.

 Remember the Journey